High Fiber Super Crackers

 Why I Love These Crackers

 These chia seed crackers are one of my favorite everyday staples.
 They're easy to make, nutrient-dense, and totally customizable.
-They’re rich in fiber, healthy fats, and minerals, making them a simple way to balance blood sugar and support your seed-cycling goals.
+They’re rich in fibre, healthy fats, and minerals, making them a simple way to balance blood sugar and support your seed-cycling goals.

 They’re also a great alternative to store-bought crackers, no preservatives, no refined oils, and full of ingredients that actually fuel your body.
 I love using them as a vehicle for dips, guacamole, nut butters, or even alongside a protein-rich snack.